r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 At least I've finally just about run out of sentences praising or decrying the latter.

 **Shakespeare:**
-Ahh, I'm so sorry, {(M) Sir /(F) Miss} Fujimaru!
+Ahh, I'm so sorry, [♂ Sir /♀ Miss] Fujimaru!
 If only I hadn't written so many historical masterpieces...!

 ---